Kingdom Fungi: Characteristics, Classification, Reproduction

 5. In these, asexual reproduction takes place by conidia.

-6. Examples – Yeast, Penicillium, and Neurospora.
-Neurospora is the fungus on which most genetic studies are done.
+6. Examples are yeast, Penicillium, and Neurospora.
+Neurospora is the fungus on which most genetic studies are conducted.

 Basidiomycetes